 - Getting legal advice on your settlement agreement

 What is a settlement agreement?

-A settlement agreement is a legally binding agreement between employer and employee in which the employee agrees to waive their right to bring certain claims to Tribunal.
+A settlement agreement (formerly called a compromise agreement) is a legally binding agreement between am employer and an employee in which the employee agrees to waive their right to bring certain claims to Tribunal.
 Often, in exchange for this, the employer will agree to pay the employee a sum of compensation.